AdvancedThreatAnalytics/threat-analytics-search/README.md

 ### Building

 Building is done using [Webpack](https://webpack.js.org/).
-To build the "distribution" code, you first have to execute `yarn`, to install all dependencies, and then execute `yarn run build` (for production mode), or `yarn run build:dev` (for development mode) to build once, or `yarn run live` to watch file changes (in development mode) and rebuild on file change.
+To build the "distribution" code, you first have to execute `yarn`, to install all dependencies, and then execute: `yarn run build:dev` (for development mode), `yarn run build` (for production on Google Chrome), or `yarn run build:edge` (for production on Microsoft Edge) to build once; or `yarn run live` to watch file changes (in development mode) and rebuild on file change.
 These commands will create `dist` directory and copies all files into it and minifies them.

-> Optionally, you can do `yarn run zip` for compress the content of the `dist` directory into a zip file (you can also do `yarn run build:zip` to execute both the build and zipping actions with a single command).
+> Optionally, you can do `yarn run zip` for compress the content of the `dist` directory into a zip file (you can also do `yarn run build:zip` or `yarn run build:edge:zip` to execute both the build and zipping actions with a single command).

 ### Testing